uspki/policies/certificate-policy.md

 ### 4.1.1 Who can submit a certificate application
 In accordance with Section 5.5.2, the CA SHALL maintain an internal database of all previously revoked Certificates and previously rejected certificate requests due to suspected phishing or other fraudulent usage or concerns.
 The CA SHALL use this information to identify subsequent suspicious certificate requests.

+#### 4.1.1.1 Code Signing Certificates
+Certificates asserting the id-kp-codeSigning EKU SHALL use a time stamp authority that complies with RFC 3161.

 ### 4.1.2 Enrollment process and responsibilities
 Prior to the issuance of a Certificate, the CA SHALL obtain the following documentation from the Applicant: